echoedinvoker/python/day18/170-draw-a-random-walk/memo.md

 ### _Start from basic element: A step_

+> I'm trying to get used to starting with the most basic elements...

 ![Alt my sol: basic element](pic/02.jpg)

 ### _Add more logic on basic: for loop_